Posterization: Photographic process

 Posterization is a process in photograph development which converts normal photographs into an image consisting of distinct, but flat, areas of different tones or colors.
 A posterized image often has the same general appearance, but portions of the original image that presented gradual transitions are replaced by abrupt changes in shading and gradation from one area of tone to another.

-Printing posterization from black and white requires density separations, which one then prints on the same piece of paper to create the whole image.
+Printing posterization from black and white requires density separations which is then printed on the same piece of paper to create the whole image.
 Separations may be made by density or color, using different exposures.
 Density separations may be created by printing three prints of the same picture, each at a different exposure time that will be combined for the final image.

+Modern uses of posterization also include thresholding or color segmentation that transform the image into a simplified version with fewer, highly contrasting colors.

 Applications

 Typically, posterization is used for tracing contour lines and vectorizing photo-realistic images.
 This tracing process starts with 1 bit per channel and advances to 4 bits per channel.
 As the bits per channel increase, the number of levels of lightness a color can display increases.

 A visual artist, faced with line art that has been damaged through JPEG compression, may consider posterizing the image as a first step to remove artifacts on the edges of the image.